q3769/conseq4j/README.md

 *The shot-gun threads processed the events out of order!*

 Ok then what, going back to Setup 1?
 Well sure, you can do that, at the expense of limiting performance.
-Or you may be able to save your beer by using this Conseq API as in Setup 3:
+Or you may be able to save your beer by using a "conseq" as in Setup 3:

 ### Setup 3
 ```